AyushmanTripathy/ocw/Readme.md

 # MIT OpenCourseWare

-these are the courses i watched or am wactching.
+these are the courses i watched or am watching.
 mit ocw is a awesome resource, be sure to utilize it yourself.